TomahnaProject/tomahna-project-wiki/docs/myst4/file-reference/ubi/more-clip.md

 | animationData | [`SyncAnims`](#syncanims-structure) | `type == 0x1` |  |

 !!! note
-    If `type` is not 0 or 1, Revelation will crash.
+    If `type` is not any of the values listed above, Revelation will crash.

 ## `LinearWarp01` structure